valenca13/CVAE_StreetDesign/Object_Detection.md

     ## 10 0.150  0.659 0.210  0.697 0.627        3 car
     ## 11 0.256  0.655 0.313  0.701 0.981        3 car

--   Each row correspond to an object detected in the image (bounding box).
+-   Each row corresponds to an object detected in the image (bounding box).

 ##### 7. Convert the labels into different formats for testing in the Conditional Variational Autoencoder